klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S01_What_are_accelerators.md

     GCN though (used in, e.g., the Vega cards).

-    AMD Instinct GPUs are used in the first USA exaflop computer Frontier (fastest system in the Top500 ranking of June 2022) and in the European LUMI system (fastest European system in the Top500 ranking of June 2022).
+    AMD Instinct GPUs are used in the first USA exaflop computer Frontier (fastest system in the Top500 ranking of June and November 2022) and in the European LUMI system (fastest European system in the Top500 ranking of June and November 2022).
 These computers use the CDNA2 architecture.
-A future USA exascale system, El Capitan, planned for 2023 (or possibly 2024 with the supply chain disruptions largely due to Covid), will employ a future version of the architecture, RDNA3, which will bring CPU and GPU very close together.
+A future USA exascale system, El Capitan, planned for 2023 (or possibly 2024 with the supply chain disruptions largely due to Covid), will employ a future version of the architecture, RDNA3, which will bring CPU and GPU very close together (but more about this later in this section).

 -   Intel is also moving into the market of GPGPU computing with their Xe graphics products.
-They have supported using their integrated GPUs for computations for many years already, with even support in their C/C++/Fortran compilers, but are now making a separate products for the supercomputing market with the Xe<sup>HPC</sup> product lines which support additional data formats that are very needed for scientific computing applications.
-The first product in this line is the GPU code named Ponte Vecchio that will be used in the USA Aurora supercomputer, which should become the second USA exaflop computer.
+They have supported using their integrated GPUs for computations for many years already, with even support in their C/C++/Fortran compilers, but are now making a separate products for the supercomputing market with the Intel Data Center GPU MAX series based on the Xe<sup>HPC</sup> architecture, which support additional data formats that are very needed for scientific computing applications.
+The first product in this line is is also known as the GPU code named Ponte Vecchio that will be used in the USA Aurora supercomputer, which should become the second USA exaflop computer.
-    A future European pre-exascale system will also have a compute section with the successor of that chip, Rialto Bridge.
+    A future European pre-exascale system will also have a compute section with the successor of that chip, code named Rialto Bridge.

 -   The NEC SX Aurora TSUBASA has a more traditional vector computing architecture, but is physically also an expansion card that is put in a regular Intel-compatible server.
 It is special in the sense that the